tiared/notes.stuartpb.com/vomitorium.md

 anyway stopping here to do that move I was talking about doing earlier

 You know, now that I think about it, maybe I should have the polling be every second, and there's just a visual "fuse" I need to reset

+anyway I think I'll do this as a new damn file, seriously, let me go ahead and make this move commit